karthikeayan/karthikeayan.hugo/content/post/lima-docker-alternate.md

 lima nerdctl run -d --name nginx -p 127.0.0.1:8080:80 nginx:alpine
 ```

-Since I get used to it, I added an alias in my ~/.zshrc file pointing "docker" to "lima nerdctl"
+Till I get used to the new command, I thought, I will use an alias in my ~/.zshrc file pointing "docker" to "lima nerdctl"
 :smile: :smile: :smile: